dalvarez83/dalvarez83/README.md

 - 👯 I’m looking to collaborate on social good-minded projects.
 - 🤔 I’m looking for help with geo-spatial analysis and building interactive dashboards showcasing model results on maps.
 - 💬 Ask me about statistical inference, R
-- 📫 How to reach me: on Linked-in
+- 📫 How to reach me: [through Linked-in profile](https://www.linkedin.com/in/daniel---alvarez/)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I find good comedy to be great way to relieve stress.
 I also speak a few human languages.